'A special day': End of Pfizer trial paves way for a COVID shot this year | Health

 'A special day': End of Pfizer trial paves way for a COVID shot this year

-"It would be interesting to see what adverse reactions were reported by the group getting the placebo, since that gives an idea of how much of the adverse effects are due to the vaccination process, and how much is due to the vaccine itself."
-Global shares edged higher on Wednesday as Pfizer's trial results more than offset concerns around the stubbornly high global infection rate.
-Pfizer shares rose 2.9% when U.S. markets opened while BioNTech jumped 4%.
+"This is the evidence we needed to ensure that the most vulnerable people are protected," said Andrew Hill, senior visiting research fellow at the University of Liverpool's department of pharmacology.
+Global shares rose on Wednesday as the trial results countered concerns around the stubbornly high global infection rate.
+Pfizer shares were up 1.2% while BioNTech jumped 4.7% in the United States.
+By contrast, Moderna dropped 4.1%.

+Investors have treated vaccine development as a race between companies, although there is likely to be global demand for as much vaccine as can be produced for the foreseeable future.
+FATIGUE AND HEADACHES

-MOST VULNERABLE While some groups such as healthcare workers will be prioritized in the United States for vaccinations this year, it will be months before large-scale rollouts begin.
+While some groups such as healthcare workers will be prioritized in the United States and Britain for vaccinations this year, it will be months before large-scale rollouts begin in either country.
+Pfizer also has agreements with the European Union, Germany and Japan where distribution could begin next year.

 For its trial, Moderna named five severe side effects experienced by at least 2% of those who received its shot: fatigue at 9.7%, muscle pain at 8.9%, joint pain at 5.2%, headache at 4.5%, pain at 4.1% and redness around the injection site at 2%.
 MILLIONS OF DOSES